-How long does fresh garland last?
+How long does real garland last?

 Where can I hang my Christmas Garland?

-- Around the staircase handrail or banister
+- Draped along the handrail or banister of your staircase.

-- On the front door
+- Decorating the front door.

-- On the front porch
+- Adding charm to the front porch.

-- on a large mirror
+- Adorning a large mirror.

 Merry Christmas and Happy New Year!